nab1lramadhan/CreateTrigger-In-TableParent/README.md

    To record when an execution occurred from the main table and recorded its time in the history table

-That's all my explanation, for more details I have given the explanation in each trigger update, insert and deleted file
+That's all my explanation, for more details I have given the explanation, in each trigger update, insert and deleted file

-Thank you
+Thank you..
-Muhammad Nabil Ramadhan
+- Muhammad Nabil Ramadhan
-muh.nabilramadhannn@gmail.com
+- muh.nabilramadhannn@gmail.com